 Feedback from previous participants

 All Registered Midwives participating in the TPPP RM are provided with comprehensive support from a variety of skilled staff including:

 - Preceptors and Post Graduate Buddies (previous TPPP RM’s)

-- Midwifery/Nursing/ Unit Managers & Advanced Midwifery/Nursing Unit Managers
+- Midwifery/Nursing Unit Managers and Advanced Midwifery/Nursing Unit Managers

 Each TPPP RM position at the Women's and Children's Hospital provides transitioning Midwives with: